Dawn-Of-Justice/SpeakSense/README.md

 # SpeakSense
-SpeakSense is a multimodal deep learning project that detects when a user is speaking to a virtual assistant by analyzing both audio and video in real time
+SpeakSense is a multimodal deep learning project that detects when a user is speaking to a virtual assistant by analyzing both audio and video in real time without the use of wakeword.

 ## Phase 1: Data Collection & Preparation